-Two-day body weights were taken at the start and end of the study.
-Two observers assigned cow body condition scores (BCS) using a 9-point system (1 = emaciated, 9 = obese) at the start and end of the study.
-Despite heavy snow accumulations from three blizzards in December, cows were able to graze for 70 days before termination of the study.
+Cows in both housing scenarios were offered the same Conservation Reserve Program (CRP) hay free choice.
+Two-day body weights were taken at the start and end of each grazing period.
+Two independent observers assigned BCS using a 9-point system (1 = emaciated, 9 = obese) at the start and end of each grazing period.

-Keeping cows on pasture or in dry lot pens during the North Dakota winter had no effect (P > 0.05) on final body weight (BW), daily gain or BCS.
-Whether on pasture or in dry lot pens, cows lost body weight and condition, which indicates that the CRP hay fed did not provide adequate nutrients to meet animal requirements of non-lactating beef cows.
+Keeping cows on pasture or in drylot pens in winter did not influence (P > 0.05) final BW, daily gain, BCS or BCS change.
+Environmental conditions, with the first year being colder than the second, influenced animal performance because daily gain and BCS change were greater (P > 0.05) in the second year relative to the first year.

-Preliminary results suggest that feed quality may be more important than housing in determining animal performance during the winter.
-Further, weather events such as blizzards will not necessarily hinder bale grazing, but producers need to take precautions to ensure that animals have access to water, feed and shelter.
+Whether on pasture or in drylot pens, cows lost body weight and condition in the first year but maintained or gained weight and BCS in the second year.
+Preliminary results show that bale grazing may be a viable alternative to keeping cattle in drylots in winter.
+Further, environmental conditions such as blizzards will not necessarily hinder bale grazing when proper precautions are taken to ensure that animals have access to water, feed and shelter.